Samsung SCH-U470

 The Samsung SCH-u470, or Juke and Verizon Wireless Juke, is a mobile phone offered exclusively by Verizon Wireless.
 It was announced on 2 October 2007, and released that same year on Q4 in three colors: red, teal, and navy (blue).
 The phone is a music player when closed, and can be swiveled for use of the mobile phone.
 It also has a VGA-resolution camera with a special "night shot" mode for taking photos in low-light conditions.

 The official song for this phone is "Juke Box Hero" by Foreigner.
 But on the commercial, it was misspelled "Jukebox Hero".

-In Europe the phone is known similarly as the SGH-F210 (unofficially called The Slim Music) and is sold under T-Mobile UK and O2 Telecom.
+In Europe, the phone is known similarly as the SGH-F210 and is sold under T-Mobile UK and O2 Telecom.
 In Australia it was mistakenly titled the Jukebox until executives clarified the error.

 Features

 The basic features of the handset beyond call functionality include an alarm clock, a calculator with tip calculations and unit/currency converter, calendar, stopwatch, world clock, and notepad.
 The phone allows creating an In Case of Emergency (ICE) contact list for emergency access when the device is locked.
 The user interface of the Verizon device only has English and Spanish display languages.